 You are not required to be taking Engineering courses to be eligible.

-Applications due by November 15th.
+Former name of award was "Soroptimist Women's Opportunity Award".
+Deadline is November 15, 2015.
 Open to head-of-household women in need of financial assistance and attending or accepted to an undergraduate degree program or vocational skills training program.
 Local awards of $500.
-Regional and international awards up to $15,000.
+Regional and international awards up to $10,000.